thadikari/differentiable-boundary-trees/README.md

+# Differentiable Boundary Trees
+> Reproducing results in “Differentiable Boundary Trees” (DBT) paper.

-> Tested with Python version 2.7.14, TF version 1.4.1
+> Tested with Python 2.7.14, TF 1.4.1 .
+To run, execute notebook `src/supervised_bset.ipynb`.
+To see results open `results/supervised_bset.ipynb`.

 > If you choose to clone this repo make sure to run following command so that only the code related changes are commited for src/\*.ipynb files.
 This will ensure non-code related elements like plots and images in **cell outputs** are ignored. `git config --local include.path ../.gitconfig`.

-# Differentiable Boundary Trees
-Reproducing results in “Differentiable Boundary Trees” (DBT) paper.

 ## Background